 - The fur of the sea otter is the densest and thickest in the animal kingdom.

 - The estimated number of hairs per square inch on the sea otter’s coat is 850,000 to 100,000.

 - Sea otter is one of the smallest marine mammals, however, it is the heaviest member of the weasel family Mustelidae.

-- Several features make sea otters unique from other mustelids, such as having no functional scent glands, not making burrows or dens, and the ability to spend its whole life in water.
+- Several features make sea otters unique from other mustelids, such as having no functional scent glands, not making burrows or dens, and the ability to spend their whole life in water.

-- Unlike most marine mammals, sea otters do not have a thick layer of fats beneath its skin (blubber) and totally depend on its exceptionally thick fur for insulation.
+- Unlike most marine mammals, sea otters do not have a thick layer of fats beneath their skin (blubber) and depend on their exceptionally thick fur for insulation.

 - The sea otter is so different from other members of the Mustelidae family that some scientists recently believed that it may be closely related to the earless seals.

 - Sea otters are the only marine mammals that do not use their teeth to catch prey, but rather use their front paws.